AltaOhms/ReadyIoTWorkshop/Day2-HOL1.md

 ![Wi-Fi](images/IoTHub-Lab/Wifi-Setup.png)

 > [!NOTE]
-> Bootcamp SSID
+> Microsoft Ready SSID
-> SSID : BootCampAP
+> SSID : MSFTWIFI
-> Password : Password!1
+> Password : Microsoft

 When the connection succeeds, the DevKit reboots in a few seconds.
 You then see the Wi-Fi name and IP address on the screen.